kkang7/CDSeq_R_Package/README.md

 ## Version 1.0.6
 Add cellTypeAssignSCRNA function.
 This function can be used for cell type assignment using user provided single cell RNAseq data (with annotations).

+## Version 1.0.7
+Bug fix.
+Add more features to cellTypeAssignSCRNA function.

 ## Installation

 install_github("kkang7/CDSeq_R_Package")